Microsoft/azure-docs.pt-pt/articles/iot-central/howto-use-action-groups.md

 ## <a name="next-steps"></a>Passos Seguintes

-Agora que aprendeu como utilizar grupos de ação com as regras, a próxima etapa sugerida é saber como [gerir os seus dispositivos](howto-manage-devices.md).
+Agora que você aprendeu a usar grupos de ação com regras, a próxima etapa sugerida é aprender a [gerenciar seus dispositivos](howto-manage-devices.md).